pguntunur/ml-2019-project/README.md

 ![_Dataset_](https://github.com/pguntunur/ml-2019-project/blob/master/photos/pic-dataset.png)

+First, we run the comment data through various preprocessing steps, filtering out punctuation and stop words and using the data to create an array.
+Using the aggression ratings given by Wikipedia Detox, we then create a target vector of whether a comment is aggressive or not.
+After, we generate a vector using TfidfVectorizer that represents the words contained in each comment.
+From the data and target vectors, we finally use a LinearSVC model to fit the data with an accuracy of 91.4%.

 <!---
 You can use the [editor on GitHub](https://github.com/pguntunur/ml-2019-project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.